netdata/netdata/aclk/README.md

 through Netdata Cloud.
 The ACLK establishes an outgoing secure WebSocket (WSS) connection to Netdata Cloud on port `443`.
 The ACLK is encrypted, safe, and _is only established if you claim your node_.

 The Cloud IP address is 35.196.244.138.
-In the future the IP ranges would be the ones documented [here](https://www.cloudflare.com/ips/).
+In the future the IP ranges would be the ones [documented by Cloudflare](https://www.cloudflare.com/ips/).

 Netdata is a distributed monitoring system.
 Very few data are uploaded to the cloud, such as data about:
  - All configured alarms and their current status